bdnorris/DES-340/lectures/lecture07-units.md

 }
 ```

-> By default, that would be twice 16px (32px).
-However, if we have something inside the header and use em units, it would be now based on 32px sizes:
+If the base font size is 16px, that would be twice 16px (32px).
+However, if we have something inside the header and use em units, it would be now based on 32px sizes, because the nested `<h1>` here inherits the font size from its parent.

 ```css
 header h1 {